PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: Experimental and Evaluation Methodology

 In both evaluation methods, if the model produces multiple answers for a single question (whether set-based or individual), the answer is considered invalid and marked as incorrect.
 This ensures clarity, fairness, and aligns with human assessment standards.

 \textbf{Common Correct:} This measures the number of questions answered correctly in both formats:

-where $F_i$ and $S_i$ are indicator variables for \textit{Full format} response and \textit{Separated format} response on question $i$, respectively. $F =1$ if the model answers question $i$ correctly in the Full format and 0 otherwise. $S_i = 1$ if the model answers question $i$ correctly in the Separated format and 0 otherwise. $\land$: The logical AND operator.
+where $F_i$ and $S_i$ are indicator variables for \textit{Full format} response and \textit{Separated format} response on question $i$, respectively. $F =1$ if the model answers question $i$ correctly in the Full format and 0 otherwise. $S_i = 1$ if the model answers question $i$ correctly in the Separated format and 0 otherwise. $\land$: The logical AND operator. { And, \( \mathbf{1}(\cdot) \) is the indicator function that returns 1 if the condition inside is true and 0 otherwise.}

 \textbf{Common Incorrect:} This measures the number of questions answered incorrectly in both formats:

 \textbf{Overall Consistency:} This score reflects how often the model yields the same result (correct or incorrect) across both formats: